Over three hundred hours of testing made it clear – in the Aura vs. IDShield battle, Aura is the clear winner.

 IDShield is actually an excellent service when it comes to monitoring.
 Its alerts are lightning fast, populating lists within minutes to seconds after something happens, and the alerts are quite detailed as well.

-The greater breadth combined with similar levels of performance means Aura takes it, though I do want to reiterate that IDShield’s monitoring is great compared to most of the market.
+The greater breadth combined with similar performance levels means Aura takes it, though I do want to reiterate that IDShield’s monitoring is great compared to most of the market.

 Threat Resolution: Winner – Aura